mostafa1344/TechTops/README.md

 - Official Discord: <https://discord.gg/2GfC4qBP5s><br/>
 - Visualizer/Path Gen: <http://visualizer.pedropathing.com/><br/>

-This is also website that is filled with numerous coding commands, so you don't have to mess around and write everything manually:<br/>
+This is also a website that is filled with numerous coding commands, so you don't have to mess around and write everything manually:<br/>

 - https://docs.dairy.foundation/introduction<br/>
 - https://nextftc.dev/<br/>